 Photo by Karsten Bidstrup / Hurtigruten

-As a travel blogger and influencer, it’s a fact that I don’t just partner up with any brand.
+As a travel blogger, it’s a fact that I don’t just partner up with any brand.
 Besides, I always make it a point to collaborate with a company that I can trust and align with.

 I have actually had invitations from a few brands before, but I decided to reach out to Hurtigruten instead for the trip to Antarctica.
 Below are some of the reasons why I wanted to spend my once-in-a-lifetime experience with them — and why you should start considering them too on your future Antarctica expedition!